 In The Culture Code, bestselling author Daniel Coyle goes inside some of the world’s most successful organisations and reveals what makes them tick.
-Here, he explains for MT readers how to deal with negative people at work.
+Here, he explains for Management Today readers how to deal with negative people at work.

 It’s the oldest problem: what should you do about bad apples in your team, those chronically negative, team-sabotaging people who possess a genius for dragging others down?